barbarer/py4e-int/_sources/files/writeCode.rst

                 :available_files: uspoll.txt
                 :optional:

-                # read all the lines
+                # Read all the lines
                 inFile = open("uspoll.txt","r")
                 lines = inFile.readlines()
                 inFile.close()

-                # loop through the lines
+                # Loop through the lines
                 for line in lines:
                     # Set condition for lines starting with A or B
                     # Be sure to close parentheses to separate phrases